hirwa1/JoCare-Health-Plugins/readme.md

 - **Integration**: Shortcode (`[jocare-ovulation-calculator]`) or widget. **Both integration methods maintain accessibility, including provisions for sign language and text descriptions.**
 - **Accuracy Note**: Relies on the calendar method; ovulation tests are more precise. **This limitation is clearly communicated with supporting sign language and text.**

-**Use Case**: Ideal for fertility blogs, women’s health platforms, or educational sites **seeking to reach a diverse audience, including those who use sign language or require detailed text explanations.**
+**Use Case**: Ideal for fertility blogs, women’s health platforms, or educational sites **seeking to reach a diverse audience, including those who use sign language or require detailed text explanations.
+Future applications of AI could offer more personalized insights.**

 ### 2. JoCare Due Date Calculator
 **Stable Tag**: 1.0.4
 **Requires**: WordPress 4.7+, PHP 7.0
 **License**: GPLv2 or later

-The JoCare Due Date Calculator estimates a baby’s due date using the first day of the last menstrual period and average cycle length to approximate ovulation and conception. **Accessibility has been a key consideration in its development, with important information supported by sign language videos via YouTube links and comprehensive text descriptions.**
+The JoCare Due Date Calculator estimates a baby’s due date using the first day of the last menstrual period and average cycle length to approximate ovulation and conception. **Accessibility has been a key consideration in its development, with important information supported by sign language videos via YouTube links and comprehensive text descriptions.** Future iterations could explore using **AI** to provide additional context or related information based on the estimated due date.

 **Key Features**:
 - **Input**: Last period start date and cycle length. **Input fields are properly labeled for assistive technologies, with links to sign language explanations and text descriptions provided.**